 When Should I Call a Professional?

 A.N.T.
 PEST CONTROL NEW LENOX provides quality pest control solutions to protect you and your home.
-We also provide treatment plans for all kinds of bugs, carpenter ants, carpenter bees, honey bees, yellow jackets, ants, carpet beetles, and other pests and nuisances at your safety and convenience.
+We also provide treatment plans for all kinds of bugs, mosquitoes, carpenter ants, carpenter bees, honey bees, yellow jackets, ants, carpet beetles, and other pests and nuisances at your safety and convenience.
 Call us today to get a free quote for the treatment of bugs or any other insects.